apache/horaedb-docs/docs/src/en/design/architecture.md

 ## Critical Path

-After a brief introduction to some important modules of CeresDB, we will give a description for some critical paths in code, hoping to provide interested developers with a guide for reading the code.
+After a brief introduction to some important modules of HoraeDB, we will give a description for some critical paths in code, hoping to provide interested developers with a guide for reading the code.

 ### Query